Forest Coach Lines: History

 In March 1930, Eric and Trevor Royle trading as Royle Brothers, purchased routes 56 Chatswood station to Roseville Chase and 201 Roseville station to Roseville Chase from E Jones with three buses.
 In October 1941 the first service operated across the Roseville Bridge to Terrey Hills.

 In March 1947, route 52 Chatswood to Artarmon was purchased but quickly sold in November of that year to Brooks Bros.
 From the late 1940s, the Frenchs Forest area expanded rapidly and by 1960 the Royle Brothers fleet had expanded to 12 buses.

 The operation was renamed Forest Coach Lines in February 1964 and relocated to a new depot in Belrose.
 In May 1965, route 201 ceased.
 An expansion into coach charter saw Forest Trailways established with a separate depot in Manly Vale.
 Eric and Trevor Royle retired in the mid-1960s with the Trevor's sons Bernard and Tony taking over.

-In 1973, services were extended to Warringah Mall and in February 1982 to Duffys Forest.
+In 1973, services were extended to Duffys Forest and in February 1982 to Warringah Mall.
 In August 1979, a new depot was opened in Terrey Hills to replace those at Belrose and Manly Vale.

 The Passenger Transport Act 1990 allowed Forest Coach Lines to commence operating services into the Sydney central business district in July 1992.
 In August 1991, the Warringah Bus Lines operation was purchased from Shorelink and in July 1998 part of St Ives Bus Service was purchased.

 In November 2012, it was announced that Forest had been successful in retaining the contract to operate Sydney Bus Region 14.

 In December 2014, a majority shareholding in the business was purchased by mid-market private equity firm Next Capital.

 In September 2016, the business of Manly Coaches was acquired with no vehicles.
 In November 2016, the Mid North Coast business of Ryan's Bus Service was purchased with depots in Coffs Harbour and Woolgoolga.
 In April 2017, Sawtell Coaches was purchased with a depot in Toormina.
 In September 2017, Wolters Bus & Coach Service was acquired on the North West Slopes with depots in Narrabri and Wee Waa.

 In September 2018, ComfortDelGro Australia (CDC) purchased the business.
 In November 2022, CDC was awarded the contract to retain Region 14.
-The Forest Coach Lines brand in Sydney will be replaced by the CDC NSW brand when the contract commences in May 2023.
-The Forest Coach Lines brand in regional New South Wales is not expected to change.
+The Forest Coach Lines brand in Sydney was replaced by the CDC NSW brand when the contract commenced on 21 May 2023.
+The Forest Coach Lines brand remained in the regional New South Wales operations.
+It was later announced that the brand was to be completely phased out for the CDC NSW brand in January 2025, which was then delayed to March 2025.
+The rebranding was eventually completed on 1 September 2025.